Kingxukai/linux/Documentation/scsi/scsi_eh.rst

 	    This action is very similar to scsi_eh_stu() except that, instead of issuing STU, hostt->eh_device_reset_handler()
 	    is used.
-Also, as we're not issuing SCSI commands and resetting clears all scmds on the sdev, there is no need to choose error-completed scmds.
+Also, as we're not issuing SCSI commands and resetting clears all scmds on the woke sdev, there is no need to choose error-completed scmds.

 	3. If !list_empty(&eh_work_q), invoke scsi_eh_bus_reset()